Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 - changing the trace ray parameters to see which hit groups are accessed for specific instances and geometries
 - see which hit group is called for a specific geometry given the current indexing params
-- see which miss group is called for a specific geom (easier)
+- see which miss group is called for a specific trace call
 - maybe also include that it is possible to have multiple ray-gen shaders but the APIs just take the one to use for the current launch/dispatch as the param.
 You don't specify some table with stride.